 If acne is causing you or your family member to experience feelings of depression or anxiety, reach out to a mental health professional.
 They can offer more specific coping strategies and treatments.

 Many cases of acne are short term, but don’t hesitate to seek a dermatologist’s help if an outbreak gets serious.
-There are treatments available to treat and keep your acne at bay.
+Medications are available to treat and keep your acne at bay.

 If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.